Asuka (wrestler): Personal life

 Urai is a graduate of the Osaka University of Arts Junior College.
-She has written for Xbox Magazine and designed graphics for Nintendo DS and various mobile applications; she also owns a hair salon in Yokohama called Another Heaven.
-Urai is a mother, as mentioned by Becky Lynch and Naomi.
+She has written for Xbox Magazine and designed graphics for Nintendo DS and various mobile applications; she has also owned a hair salon in Yokohama named Another Heaven.
+She started building her own arcade game building in Japan in July 2023.

+According to Becky Lynch and Naomi, Urai is a mother.

 In an interview with ET Canada in 2021, Urai detailed her own experiences with racism and shared her thoughts on the rise of anti-Asian sentiment during the COVID-19 pandemic.